strimzi/strimzi-kafka-oauth/examples/kubernetes/README-keycloak-authorization.md

 - **Policies** – rules that evaluate access based on conditions (roles, groups, user attributes, etc.)
 - **Permissions** – associations between resources, scopes, and policies

-Access tokens issued by Keycloak contain grants describing the permissions available to the authenticated principal.
+Access tokens issued by Keycloak can be exchanged for a list of grants describing the permissions available to the authenticated principal.

 ### How the models align